lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-TilesExample title='a SCHC Packet fragmented in tiles grouped in 28 windows, with 5 tiles per window'}

-When windows are used, information on the correct reception of the tiles belonging to the same window MUST be grouped together and MAY be sent back as a SCHC ACK.
+When windows are used

+- information on the correct reception of the tiles belonging to the same window MUST be grouped together.
+- it is RECOMMENDED that this information is kept in Bitmaps.
+- Bitmaps MAY be sent back to the sender in a SCHC ACK message.
+- Each window has a Bitmap.

+#### Bitmap {#Bitmap}

+Each bit in the Bitmap for a window corresponds to a tile in the window.
+A Bitmap has therefore MAX_WIND_FCN+1 bits.
+The bit at the left-most position corresponds to the tile numbered MAX_WIND_FCN.
+The bit at the right-most position corresponds to the tile numbered 0.

+At the receiver

+- a bit set to 1 in the Bitmap indicates that a tile with the FCN value corresponding to that bit position has been correctly received.
+- a bit set to 0 in the Bitmap indicates that a tile with that FCN has not been received.

+#### Misc tools {#MiscTools}

 Some SCHC F/R modes can use the following timers and counters